omega-gg/VBML/doc/track.md

 ### tags: list

-The tags of the track.
+The available tags for the track.

 Each entry is limited to 10 characters.